clarkj99/DrJohnsonReact/README.md

 2020-01-20

-- used withRouter and props.history.push to navigate programatically
+- Used withRouter and props.history.push to navigate programatically
+- Can't just do boolean check for an object. `!!{}` returns true.
+Use `Object.getOwnPropertyNames(this.props.selectedEncounter).length !== 0`